 “Subject To” Review of the Contract by the Buyer’s Notary:

-Subject to review of the contact by the Buyer’s Notary is just one of the areas where we can help.
+Subject to review of the contract by the Buyer’s Notary is just one of the areas where we can help.
 The old saying “that two sets of eyes is better then one” pretty must sums up the reason for this subject to.
-One of the most important jobs a Realtor performs and one for which they are trained is that of preparing a legally binding Contract Of Purchase and Sale.
-When asked or required we at Farley Martin Notaries, in concert with you and your Realtor, will review in detail your contact with an eye to ensuring that there are no issues which need to be addressed, that any questions you have about the contract get answered all to insure that you are getting what you bargained for and that your interests are properly represented and protected before you become legally obligated to buy your new home.
+One of the most important jobs a Realtor performs, and one for which they are trained is that of preparing a legally binding Contract Of Purchase and Sale.
+When asked or required, we at Farley Martin Notaries, in concert with you and your Realtor, will review in detail your contract with an eye to ensuring that there are no issues which need to be addressed.
+We will ensure that any questions you have about the contract get answered, ensure that you are getting what you bargained for, and that your interests are properly represented and protected before you become legally obligated to buy your new home.
 Remember our only mandate at Farley Martin Notaries is to represent you and only you!

-“Subject To” Review of the Properties Legal Title:
+“Subject To” Review of the Property's Legal Title:

 All privately held land in British Columbia has a title with its own unique description (ie. Parcel Identifier Number, Lot Number...
 Plan Number).
-The word title itself cangues up an image of some old, dusty document, with various official seals on it, sitting on a shelf in a government office.
-In British Columbia this is not quite the case.
-In the Land Title Office titles are not in paper form but are electronic.
+The word "title" itself conjures up an image of some old, dusty document, with various official seals on it, sitting on a shelf in a government office.
+In British Columbia, this is not quite the case.
+In the Land Title Office, titles are not in paper form but are electronic.
 This means that with proper computer access any one can get a copy of any title delivered via the their web browser.

-All titles start by identifying the registered owner(s) and then list all those items which are currently legally registered on the property.
+All titles start by identifying the registered owner(s), and then list all those items which are currently legally registered on the property.
 These items can be divided into two basic categories: financial items such as mortgage, liens, judgements, etc., and non-financial items such as easements, rights-of ways, covenants, building schemes, etc. Financial items for the most part do not present a problem as standard contracts of Purchase and Sale prepared by Realtors have a provision that the Seller is responsible for paying and removing from title all financial items.
-With non-financial items however the standard is that the Buyer accepts them being on the title and will buy the property with them in place.
-A lot of the time these non financial items are written with confusing legal jargon, which makes them difficult to understand.
-Furthermore, the majority of them, to one extent or another, limit (some times severely) the Buyers use and enjoyment of a property.
+With non-financial items however, the standard is that the Buyer accepts them being on the title and will buy the property with them in place.
+A lot of the time, these non financial items are written with confusing legal jargon, which makes them difficult to understand.
+Furthermore, the majority of them, to one extent or another, limit (sometimes severely) the Buyers' use and enjoyment of a property.
 Consequently, it is always important that these items be identified, reviewed and throughly discussed with any Buyer prior to him or her becoming legally committed to purchase a property.
-This is the why the subject to title review clause is so important.
-This is another area that we at Farley Martin Notaries can assist you – we can review what is found on title and discuss it with you, the buyer to ensure you are fully informed of what is registered on title and what it means to your enjoyment and right of use of the property.
+This is why the subject to title review clause is so important.
+This is another area where we at Farley Martin Notaries can assist you – we can review what is found on title and discuss it with you, the buyer, to ensure you are fully informed of what is registered on title, and what it means to your enjoyment and right of use of the property.

 “Subject To” Confirmation of Insurance:

 The subject to confirmation of insurance clause is inserted to give the Buyer the opportunity to check with an insurance company to make certain that a insurance policy can be obtained for the property.
-Most properties are insurable, however situations arise where there are problems.
-If there is a problem and the property can not be insured then the result in almost all cases is that the mortgage company will not lend any money.
-So like the the previously discussed issues insurability should be dealt with prior to Buyer becoming legally obligated to purchase a property.
-At Farley Martin Notaries our advice to Buyers is to always include this clause in your contracts because “its always better to be safe then sorry."
+Most properties are insurable, however, situations arise where there are problems.
+If there is a problem and the property cannot be insured, then the result in almost all cases is that the mortgage company will not lend any money.
+So, like the previously discussed issues, insurability should be dealt with prior to the Buyer becoming legally obligated to purchase a property.
+At Farley Martin Notaries, our advice to Buyers is to always include this clause in your contracts because “it's always better to be safe than sorry."

-The time has now arrived the Buyer to take the next step.
-All of the Buyer’s “subject to” conditions have been satisfied.
+The time has now arrived for the Buyer to take the next step.
+All of the Buyers' “subject to” conditions have been satisfied.
 Your Realtor will now prepare a document for the Buyer which will formally remove all the conditions so that the purchase can proceed straight to completion.
-The Buyer has now has become legally comitted to purchase the property.
-All the Buyer need do at this point, if has not been done already, is to inform the mortgage lender and the Realtor that we are the notaries who will be acting for him.
-From here on out we take care of everthing.
+The Buyer has now become legally committed to purchase the property.
+All the Buyers need do at this point, if it has not been done already, is to inform the mortgage lender and the Realtor that we are the Notaries who will be acting for him.
+From here on, we take care of everything.

-About ten days to a week before the completion of the purchase we contact the Buyer to obtain the basic information required to complete the transfer and mortgage documents and set an appointmnet to meet so that the documents can be reviewed and signed.
-To expediate this process feel free to use our secure online information submission form.
-Our office then sets about contacting various goverment and non-government offices to confirms and to gather all the additional information required to complete the purchase including any adjustment required for property transfer tax, municipal property taxes, water accounts, municipal utiltiy accounts (if required), etc. At the appointment with one of our Notaries all the documents with respect to the purchase of the property including the purchase monies, closing costs and adjustmenst are reviewed in detail.
-Any last minute questions the Buyer may have are answered, and the remaing steps in the purchase process are detailed and gone over.
+About ten days to a week before the completion of the purchase, we will contact the Buyer to obtain the basic information required to complete the transfer and mortgage documents, and to set an appointment to meet so that the documents can be reviewed and signed.
+To expedite this process, feel free to use our secure online information submission form.
+Our office then sets about contacting various goverment and non-government offices to confirm and gather all the additional information required to complete the purchase, including any adjustment required for property transfer tax, municipal property taxes, water accounts, municipal utility accounts (if required), etc. At your appointment with one of our Notaries, all the documents with respect to the purchase of the property including the purchase monies, closing costs and adjustments are reviewed in detail.
+Any last minute questions the Buyer may have are answered, and the remaining steps in the purchase process are detailed and reviewed.

-One day prior to the purchase the Buyer deposits with our office by certified cheque or bank draft the balance of the purchase price plus closing costs.
-On the next day, the completion date, first we arrange for the deposit of the Buyer’s mortgage funds with the mortgage lender, register the transfer of the property into the Buyer’s name, register the Buyer’s mortgage, insure arrangements are in place to payout any existing financial items on the property and pay the Seller for the property.
+One day prior to the purchase, the Buyer deposits with our office, by certified cheque or bank draft, the balance of the purchase price plus closing costs.
+On the next day, the completion date, we first arrange for the deposit of the Buyers' mortgage funds with the mortgage lender, register the transfer of the property into the Buyers' name, register the Buyers' mortgage, ensure arrangements are in place to pay out any existing financial items on the property and pay the Seller for the property.